satyap/terraform-factorio/README.md

 This will automatically backup the save games to the specified S3 bucket.

-## Details

-* `state/` contains the Terraform module for the stateful server infrastructure.
-  This includes the S3 bucket holding game state inbetween games, i.e. while the server instance does not exist.
-* `instance/` contains the Terraform module for the stateless server infrastructure.
-This includes the EC2 instance that runs the game server.

 ### Services

 Several systemd services are provisioned to the server instance: